DanielSSilva/danielssilva.github.io/_drafts/A-(very)-small-introduction-to-Ansible.md

 ![ping ansible module](/img/A-very-small-introduction-to-ansible/pingAnsible.png)

-In this case, we simple sent a ping to all our servers on `defaultHosts.ini` and they all answered with a "pong".
+In this case, we simply sent a ping to all our servers on `defaultHosts.ini` and they all answered with a "pong".

 NOTE: In case you misconfigure the ssh passwordless authentication, you will get an error such as this one: